Kurtis Guthrie: RoundGlass Punjab

-Guthrie was linked with Grimsby Town in summer 2021 but did not feature in any pre-season friendlies.
+Guthrie was linked with Grimsby Town in the summer of 2021.
+However, he did not feature in any pre-season friendlies.
 He was instead announced as a new signing at I-League club RoundGlass Punjab on 2 September 2021.
 He scored on his debut on a 2–0 Boxing Day victory against Rajasthan United.
 He scored two goals on his debut at the Guru Nanak Stadium, in a 2–2 draw with Churchill Brothers on 4 March 2022.
-He scored thirteen goals in eighteen games during the 2021–22 season, and said that the experience of playing in India reinvigorated him after he had considered retirement before making the move.
+He scored 13 goals in 18 games during the 2021–22 season, and said that the experience of playing in India reinvigorated him after he had considered retirement before making the move.

 Livingston

 On 29 August 2022, Guthrie signed for Livingston on a two-year deal, with the club retaining the option of a third year, after impressing manager David Martindale on a week long trial.
+He scored on his debut two days later, in a 2–1 defeat to Dundee United in a Scottish League Cup game at Almondvale Stadium.
+He was sent off after the video assistant referee spotted him elbowing Keith Watson during a 2–0 defeat at Ross County on 6 May.
+He was released upon Livi being relegated at the end of the 2023–24 season.

+Churchill Brothers

+On 7 September 2024, Guthrie returned to the I-League by signing with Churchill Brothers.

+Jersey Bulls

+On 7 February 2025, Guthrie returned to Jersey to sign for Jersey Bulls of the Combined Counties League Premier Division South.
+He scored two goals on his home debut at Springfield Stadium in a 6–1 victory over Horley Town.

+Queen of the South

+On 19 June 2025, Gurthrie joined Scottish League One club Queen of the South, where manager Peter Murphy said he "gives us a different dynamic in the forward areas".

 International career

 Guthrie featured twice for Jersey at the 2011 Island Games, where his side earned a bronze medal.
 He was called up to an England C training camp for the first time in September 2015.
 On 22 March 2016, he made his England C debut in an away international against Ukraine.
 He started the match and scored the opening goal in a 2–0 victory.